OpenAPITools/openapi-style-validator/README.md

 ## Summary

 Unless you are working alone on a very small API, you are probably working with other people on your spec (YAML) file.
-Even if you have writen your directions and standards on a PDF or on a wiki somewhere and sent it to all the team members, there is no garanty they will follow it.
+Even if you have written directions and standards in a shared PDF or on a wiki somewhere and sent it to all the team members, there is no way to be sure they will follow it.

 You could argue that you will do code review to prevent these errors.
 Yes you could but wouldn't it be better if you could automatize all of this?
-You can still do code reviews to find business/requirements/REST path errors but let swagger-style-validator validate the style and standards like mandatory examples, naming conventions, description, etc...
+You can still do code reviews to find business/requirements/REST path errors but let Jaffsoft swagger-style-validator validate the style and standards like mandatory examples, naming conventions, description, etc...

 ## What it can validate